-White House provides confusing and incomplete answers about Trump’s health as president says he is ‘feeling well’
+White House gives confusing and incomplete answers about Trump’s health as president says he is ‘feeling well’

 Several White House aides also said they also did not have confidence in what they were being told by other officials.

-“I can tell you what I am hearing but I honestly have no idea if it’s right,” said one senior administration official close to the president.
+“I can tell you what I am hearing, but I honestly have no idea if it’s right,” said one senior administration official close to the president.
 “A lot of people aren’t even telling other people in the building the truth.”

+Meadows’s stewardship of the White House during the pandemic is also facing some internal criticism after Trump’s diagnosis.

+Three different officials said Meadows had not taken the virus seriously enough, not forcing staffers to wear masks and sometimes orchestrating large meetings around the president where officials did not use face coverings.

+Inside the building, two of these officials said, he has pushed back against arguments made by doctors and has questioned the science behind masks.
+He has regularly traveled with extraneous people on Air Force One, the officials said, including his wife and family members.

+“He is not someone who preaches that you should be scared of the virus,” one senior administration official said.

-The question of transparency surrounding Trump’s health focused on two issues: the public’s right to now about the well-being of the commander in chief and to what degree Trump and his aides may have exposed others to the virus who should know so they can tend to their own health.
+The question of transparency surrounding Trump’s health focused on two issues: the public’s right to know about the condition of the commander in chief and to what degree Trump and his aides may have exposed others to the virus who should know so they can tend to their own health.

-“Consistency and accuracy on messaging the president’'s health condition is important,” said Tom Bossert, the president’s former homeland security adviser.
-“And we haven't seen consistency.
-I can't speak to accuracy, and neither can you.”
+“Consistency and accuracy on messaging the president’s health condition is important,” said Tom Bossert, the president’s former homeland security adviser.
+“And we haven’t seen consistency.
+I can’t speak to accuracy, and neither can you.”

-Trump and his aides have traveled frequently this week and come into contact with many people.
-Since Tuesday, Trump has appeared with thousands at a rally in Minnesota, debated Democratic presidential nominee Joe Biden onstage in Cleveland and met with donors at his golf club in Bedminster, N.J.
-He has also interacted with a coterie of aides, lawmakers and political advisers at the White House and on the road.
+Trump and his aides traveled frequently during the week and came into contact with many people.
+Since Tuesday, Trump appeared with thousands at a rally in Minnesota, debated Democratic presidential nominee Joe Biden onstage in Cleveland and met with donors Thursday at his golf club in Bedminster, N.J.
+He has also interacted with numerous aides, lawmakers and political advisers at the White House and on the road.

 These events are potentially venues where the infection could have been spread to others.

+Trump said he was given the option to stay at the White House but was told he would be confined to the upstairs presidential residence as he battled the virus — which Trump also referred to as “whatever you want to call it.”

+“I can’t do that — I had to be out front,” Trump said.
+“I can’t be locked up in a room upstairs.”

-Meadows’ assessment Saturday was in direct contrast with the evaluation provided by Conley, who said that Trump was doing well, his condition was improving and that his fever had lifted.
-But he wouldn’t provide specific answers about whether Trump has received oxygen, the timeline of the president’s coronavirus diagnosis or what a lung scan has shown.
+Meadows’s assessment earlier Saturday of the president’s health was in direct contrast with the evaluation provided by Conley, who said that Trump was doing well, his condition was improving and that his fever had eased.
+But the doctor wouldn’t provide specific answers about whether Trump has received oxygen, the timeline of the president’s diagnosis or what a lung scan has shown.

 Conley was asked several times if and when Trump received supplemental oxygen but provided indirect answers.